hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 validating resolvers (see [RFC5155] section 4), the iterations and salt parameters can be changed without the need to wait for RRsets to expire from caches.
-A complete new NSEC3 chain needs to be constructed and the zone re-signed.
+A complete new NSEC3 chain needs to be constructed and the full zone needs to be re-signed.

 ## Recommendation for Validating Resolvers